The dwarf hamster: small but endearing

 Although often classified as a dwarf hamster, the Chinese hamster is actually a separate species, slightly larger (12 cm) and with different physical characteristics, including a longer tail than other hamsters.

-The needs of the dwarf hamster as a pet
+The dwarf hamster's needs as a pet

 The cage